The Best Cheesy Garlic Mashed Potatoes

 So trust me when I say that these belong at your next dinner party, or holiday, or while eating them straight out of the bowl while you lounge on the couch in pajamas.
 (It’s called self-care, ok?)

 Do you really need to be convinced to make cheesy potatoes?
-Probably not, but just in case you do, here are a few highlights:
+Probably not, but just in case you do, here are a few recipe highlights:

 - They are uber cozy.
 Basically like wearing a warm, fuzzy sweater but it’s potatoes.